The Rise of Non-Traditional Lenders

 AD

 The last decade has witnessed an evolution in real estate investor financing.
-Private lenders, who often operate away from the limelight, are among the leading players in the silent revolution.
+Private lenders often operate away from the limelight and are among the leading players in the silent revolution.
 The Great Recession largely catapulted their prominence in financial circles.

 After the economic downturn, the biggest challenge for investors was traditional lending institutions' new, strict regulations.
 This included rules such as the Dodd-Frank Wall Street Reform and Consumer Protection Act in the U.S. and the laws affecting global banking, such as the Basel III accords and industry regulations.